simonelnahas/FsLexYaccServerTemplate/README.md

 Fork as a private repo on Github.
 This can be done under source control on the left side panel of GitPod.

-To work on a private repo on GitPod you need to have the $8 account.
-But this is free for students.
+To work on a private repo on GitPod you need a free student account.
 So register with your student email.

 ## expose your program with a server